How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 As I told you previously, the easiest way to try Chromium OS on the Raspberry Pi is to download FydeOS from the GitHub repository.

-- Download and install Etcher if you don’t have it yet.
+Download and install it if you don’t already have it on your computer.

-- Insert your SD card (I recommend at least 8 GB, as a minimum disk space to run Chromium OS).
-Etcher should detect it automatically.
+• Insert your SD card (I recommend at least 8 GB as a minimum disk space to run Chromium OS).

-- Then click on “Flash!” to start the SD card copy.
+• Then click on “Next” to start the SD card copy.

-A few minutes later, your SD card is ready to use, and you can insert it in your Raspberry Pi.
+Your SD card will be ready to use a few moments later, and you can insert it into your Raspberry Pi.

 First boot with Chromium OS